What to see in Kyushu, Japan: the perfect itinerary for bicycle touring and nature lovers

 A bicycle touring or backpacking itinerary

 This article is part of our Rough Guide for budget travel in Japan.
-Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan true.
+Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan a reality.

 Here’s the first stage of our bicycle trip itinerary on the island of Kyushu.
-We spent one full month cycling Kyushu in a big loop.
+We spent one whole month cycling in Kyushu in a big loop.
 We think ours was an exhaustive itinerary of this beautiful island, so we decided to share it with our fellow travelers.

-Links in the articles bring you to the full travel journal article about each destination in Japan.
-Unfortunately, some of those are still only in Italian so use your translator.
+Links in the articles take you to the full travel journal articles about each destination in Japan.
+Unfortunately, some of those are still only in Italian, so use your translator.

 Subscribe to our YouTube channel for upcoming travel videos about Japan if you like.